budden/semdict/doc/about.md

 will return to the connection pool in a messy state, which will obviously impact subsequent activity.

 We took more stringest approach to error handling.
 There is a set of "known" errors, like "bad credentials", or "non-unique key" which we are capturing and handling.
-All other things cause server to complain to the log and then quit.
-There is a "graceful" exit (we wait couple seconds to let http server to quit and close database connection politely), and "hard" crash where we just exit the app after only printing a notice about the error.
+All other things cause service to complain to the log and then quit.
+It is up to systemd to start a new instance.
+There is a "graceful" exit (we wait couple seconds to let http server to quit and close database connection politely) for some dedicated "half-known" errors, and "hard" crash where we just call os.Exit() after printing a notice about the error.

 To implement it we had to re-think the recommended approach to the error handling in golang.
 Later we found that our insights are very similar to the opinions expressed by "pro" golang developers, like this one: [Panic like a pro](https://hackernoon.com/panic-like-a-pro-89044d5a2d35)